-Reno’s Greater Nevada Field is also home to a minor league baseball team and USL squad.
+Reno’s Greater Nevada Field is also home to both a minor league baseball team and USL squad.

 “We have a great relationship with the 51s,” Lashbrook said.
 “They were one of the first people we met with.
 Look around the country, other stadiums are sharing baseball and soccer.
 It has worked.”

-Las Vegas has added three pro teams in the past 13 months.
-The Knights were approved to join the NHL in June 2016.
-The NFL allowed the Raiders to relocate from Oakland to Las Vegas in March.
+Las Vegas has added two pro teams in the past 13 months.
+The Knights were approved in June 2016 to join the NHL, and the NFL in March allowed the Raiders to relocate from Oakland to Las Vegas.

-Lashbrook and the USL plan on having a celebration in August to introduce the new soccer team to fans.
+Lashbrook and the USL plan to introduce the team to fans in August.
 Team name suggestions are being taken on VegasProSoccer.com.